top of page

 Just as you did, nature will always “choose” the path with fewer obstacles.
 In physics, this is called the principle of least action.

 Instead of Newtonian’s, the Heptapods’ instincts follow Lagrangian mechanics.
 They know where they are coming from, they know where they want to arrive, and they take the route with fewer obstacles.
-In other words, they can see the future and the possible paths ahead, so they follow one of them.
+In other words, they can see the future and the possible paths ahead, so they follow one of them, the one with minimal energy waste.

 When Louise learns their language, she stops perceiving the world as Newton did and starts to perceive it as Lagrange theorized.

 The implications of it?
 Well, you could see, for example, the premature death of your unborn daughter.
 Would you still choose to conceive her?
 Tough decision.
 And it is one Louise has to make in the movie.
 However, in the novella, she does not have a choice.
-She just knows it will happen, and thus every moment with her daughter becomes precious in the face of her future.
+She just knows it will happen; it is unavoidable.
+And thus, every moment with her daughter becomes precious in the face of her future.

 Did you like this post?
 Unfortunately, my brain is hardwired in Newtonian mechanics, so I cannot know before you tell me.
 Let me know in the comments.